 Bowls

-Having a good set of bowls is invaluable.
+Having a good set of bowls is an invaluable addition to your cooking tools and utensils.
 I use my bowls for everything from cooking to collecting produce from the garden.
 Bowls can be used for a variety of things.
 Making dressings, marinating meats, tossing vegetables, storing leftovers in the fridge, or even as a serving bowl for salad!

 I recommend having 3 different sizes.
 A small, medium, and large bowl.
 This will allow you to perform a wide variety of tasks.
 How big or small a set you get is ultimately up to you and the amount of storage space you have.